The Baptist Name The

 great number of churches wearing the name “Baptist” for the simple reason

-whereby a person enters the membership of a Baptist church, but there is
+a person enters the membership of a Baptist church, but there is a lot more

-a lot more to a Baptist church than a door.
-Nowhere in Scripture is the church
+to a Baptist church than a door.
+Nowhere in Scripture is the church metaphorically

-than baptism, for there are numerous other doctrines delineated in Scripture,
+there are numerous other doctrines delineated in Scripture, and everyone

 II Timothy 3:16).
 While it is true, the name “Baptist” is not absolutely